stephaniekyyip/learning_resources/udacity-intro-to-backend.md

   - However, even hashed passwords are not completely safe.

-  - Rainbow table: Comprehensive hash table mappings of plain text to hashed values.
+  - **Rainbow table**: Comprehensive hash table mappings of plain text to hashed values.
 Makes it easy to look up the mappings for a given hash algorithm.

-  - Salt: Similiar to secrets, but consists of random characters that are added to the plan text values before being hashed.
+  - **Salt**: Similiar to secrets, but consists of random characters that are added to the plan text values before being hashed.

   - Be careful about 3rd party libraries for password hashing.

+  - Most hashing functions are designed to be fast, which is fine in the case of verifying cookies.
+But in the case of verifying passwords, it might be better to have a slower hashing function to account for computers getting faster.

+    - **bcrypt** (instead of sha256) uses an additional parameter that determines how slow the hashing will take

+- HTTPs

+  - When submitting passwords in forms, the values can be easily seen in the URL.
+The passwords are also being sent in plaintext over the Internet.

+  - The solution is to use HTTPs, which is HTTP encrypted over SSL.